Skip to content

 All Marxe graduate students are invited to participate in our writing workshops, which take place in August and January, as well as throughout the semester.
 Tailored to the Marxe curriculum, these workshops introduce students to the common genres of writing in the programs and offer opportunities to develop editing strategies that improve clarity and precision.

-To view this semester’s workshop offerings and register for upcoming workshops, click here.
+To view this semester’s workshop offerings and register for upcoming workshops, please click here.

 One-to-One Writing Consultations